ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/web/netlify-github-oauth.md

 ---
 # OAuth Authentication with GitHub as Oauth2 Provider and Netlify providing the Server

-One challenge for frontend projects is handling authentication.
+One challenge for frontend projects is handling authentication[^authentication].

-OAuth2 is a widely accepted standard used by many services and APIs, but
+OAuth is everywhere.
+The ubiquitous "Login with Facebook, Twitter, Github, etc." can be seen in almost every web app we come across.
+Tools like

+* Auth0,
+* Netlify Identity,
+* Firebase and
+* Okta

+make it pretty simple to add these login buttons to most apps, so you can spend less time building out complex authentication frameworks and more time building your application.

-::: tip the OAuth authentication process requires
+::: tip The OAuth authentication process requires
 1. a HTTP server (here we will solve it using the server provided by netlify)
 2. The HTTP server must be able to send a **signed request** to a OAuth server
 3. a OAuth server (here we will use the GitHub OAuth server),
 4. the **signed request** is signed with a secret **that you can never expose to the client side of your application**.
 :::

-Thus, we have several players: the developer of the application, the user of the application, the browser,  the (web) application, the resource server and the OAuth server.
+Thus, we have several players:

+1. the developer of the application,
+2. the user of the application, the browser,
+3. the (web) application,
+4. the resource server and
+5. the OAuth server.

 The picture only shows some of them

 ![](/images/oauth-players.jpg)